wesleyem/th57/EPS.md

 4. Check power available

-> Note: Power available is considered to be sufficient if level flight can be maintained with N<sub>r</sub> at 90% or higher.
-Do not decelerate below 50 KIAS (min power airspeed) while executing a power check

 ##### If power is not sufficient:

 5. Autorotate

-> Note: If some usable power exists but level flight cannot be maintained, that power, if sufficient, may be utilized to effect a landing or minimize rate of descent en route to a more suitable site for autorotation.

 ##### If sufficient power is available:

 6. Land as soon as possible

+> Warning: This emergency may result in engine failure
+> Note: Power available is considered to be sufficient if level flight can be maintained with N<sub>r</sub> at 90% or higher.
+Do not decelerate below 50 KIAS (min power airspeed) while executing a power check
+> Note: If some usable power exists but level flight cannot be maintained, that power, if sufficient, may be utilized to effect a landing or minimize rate of descent en route to a more suitable site for autorotation.
 > Note: If power available exceeds power required to hover in ground effect, a normal approach to a hover can be executed.
 If power available is less than power required to hover, but level flight can be maintained, fly to a safe landing area and execute a no-hover landing or sliding landing.
 Terrain permitting, a sliding landing requires the least amount of power.

 ---
 ### Fuel Control Failure